gosweetspot/freight-api/README.md

 ### What kind of authentication is required?
 Applications must identify themselves to access any resource.
 You need to contact your account manager to obtain a test access key.
+Every request requires a http header property *ACCESS_KEY*, as well as *SUPPORT_EMAIL*.
+The Support Email should contain the IT Level contact for the organisation.
+This will be used to contacting you, should we find your requests need attention.

 ### Is there a request rate limit?
 Presently there is no rate limiting on the api.
 We however reserve the right to enforce limits or block calls at our discretion.